nonword/nonword.com/work/index.md

 ---
 layout: default
 title: Work
-modified: 2016-11-22
+modified: 2018-06-06
 ---

 ## Work ![under construction](/assets/images/under-construction.gif "UC")

-### NYPL Labs R&amp;D* / Digital
+### Senior Applications Developer&mdash;NYPL Digital

 <p class="byline">Late 2012 - Current</p>

 I joined the New York Public Library's "it really shouldn't exist but it does" Labs R&amp;D group in late 2012.
-The group had a mandate to extend the library's special collections through the development of computer vision & crowdsourcing tools.
-I built a couple iterations of <a href="http://ensemble.nypl.org" target="_blank">Ensemble</a>, an image-region annotation tool for extracting metadata about theater playbills from recently digitized microfilm.
+The group aimed to extend the library's special collections through the development of computer vision & crowdsourcing tools.
+I built systems to process digitaized microfilm, built a catalog of early NYC theater from historical playbills, and collaborated on the development of a <a href="https://scribeproject.github.io/" target="_blank">general purpose crowd sourcing framework</a>.
 I helped with the <a href="http://digitalcollections.nypl.org" target="_blank">Digital Collections</a> reboot and <a href="http://publicdomain.nypl.org/" target="_blank">public domain release</a>.

-Since early 2016 I've been helping to rebuild a core property of the library.
-More on that soon.

-\* Labs R&D was quietly dismantled in late 2016 to focus the library's technical staff on core properties.
+Most recently I've been working in the background on NYPL's library services platforms.
+We're building sensible interfaces on top of stubborn legacy systems and composing microservice pipelines that radically transform library data to meet patrons where they expect a modern research library to be.
+There's a lot of work to do.

-*Key langauges & tech: Ruby, Mongo, Node, Postgres, ElasticSearch, Tesseract, Opencv*
+*Key langauges & tech: Node, Ruby, Mongo, Postgres, ElasticSearch, Tesseract, Opencv, AWS*

-### Brooklyn Museum
+### Lead Developer&mdash;Brooklyn Museum

 <p class="byline">July 2007 - Sept 2012</p>